Fazlur Rehman Khalil

-He is sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury's Office of Foreign Assets Control; where he is listed as a Mawlānā and Qāriʾ born in 1963 in Pakistan with addresses in Rawalpindi and Islamabad.
+He is sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury's Office of Foreign Assets Control; where he is listed as a mawlānā and qāriʾ born in 1963 in Pakistan with addresses in Rawalpindi and Islamabad.
+Khalil was also suspected of having masterminded the hijacking of Indian Airlines Flight 814.

 He is considered to be close to the Afghan Taliban and former Pakistani Prime Minister Imran Khan.